-Campus Email: The campus email system has been organized to quickly send mass batches of email messages to students, faculty, and staff members in the event of an emergency.
+Campus Email: The campus email system has been organized to quick send mass batches of email messages to students, faculty, and staff members in the event of an emergency.

-University Web Site: In the event of an on-campus or local emergency the home page of the University's Web site may be regularly updated with information bulletins.
-In addition, the home page at www.csuci.edu provides a direct link to emergency preparedness resources.
+University Web site: In the event of an on-campus or local emergency the home page of the University's Web site may be regularly updated with information bulletins.
+In addition, the home page www.csuci.edu provides a direct link to emergency preparedness resources.
 Users can find the link at the bottom of the Web page.

-myCl: myCl is the web based portal that provides campus users with single point of access for major campus Information Technology applications, including CI Learn, CI Records, and Dolphin Email.
-During an emergency situation University officials have the ability to post information updates to myCl.
+myCI: myCI is the web based portal that provides campus users with single point of access for major campus Information Technology applications, including CI Learn, CI Records, and Dolphin Email.
+During an emergency situation University Officials have the ability to post information updates to myCI.